Shrob ou Shouf Fountain: Description

 The lower part of the fountain, at ground level, is plain and features no (surviving) decoration.
 Above, however, the fountain is sheltered by a canopy of finely carved palm wood in a typical Moroccan-Andalusian (or Moorish) style.
-Much of the canopy's surface is carved with arabesque patterns and many of its elements are carved into muqarnas ("honeycomb"-style sculptures).
-The form and decoration of the canopy is particularly similar to that of other Saadian wall fountains of the period (e.g. those of the Mouassine and Bab Doukkala mosques), as well as the carved wooden canopies of the Saadian Tombs and of the Saadian pavilions in the courtyard of the Qarawiyyin Mosque.
-The spandrels of the wooden arch feature a mandorla-type (or almond-shaped) motif which may be of Ottoman influence.
+Much of the canopy's surface is carved with arabesque patterns, and many of its elements are carved into muqarnas ("honeycomb"-style sculptures).
+The form and decoration of the canopy are particularly similar to that of other Saadian wall fountains of the period (e.g. those of the Mouassine and Bab Doukkala mosques), as well as the carved wooden canopies of the Saadian Tombs and of the Saadian pavilions in the courtyard of the Qarawiyyin Mosque.
+The spandrels of the wooden arch feature a mandorla-type (or almond-shaped) motif, which may be of Ottoman influence.
 Carved into the lintel are two cartouches containing Arabic calligraphic inscriptions in thuluth style, with verses praising God: "The most beautiful words that have been said are: praise to God in all circumstances!" (approximate translation).
 The same verses are also found on the lintels of the fountains of the Mouassine and Bab Doukkala mosques from the same period.
 Above the lintel, the wooden canopy culminates in a wide parapet projecting over the street, the top of which is roofed with green tiles.